conan-io/conan-io.github.io/_posts/2020-06-22-New-conan-release-1-26.markdown

 the targets align with existing target names, references, and interdependencies which are used in the `CMakeLists.txt` of the open-source community.
 This is the culmination of more than a years worth of planning, so it's a very exciting release for that reason.

-Below is a graphic demonstrating each of the nuanced dependencies which can exist among projects and components.
+Here is a graphic demonstrating each of the nuanced dependencies which can exist among projects and components.
 In this graphic:

 * `App1` depends directly on the full target `world/0.0.1`
 * `App2` depends directly on the `World::Worldall` component of `world/0.0.1`
 * The `World::Worldall` component depends directly on `World::Helloworld` component
 * The `World::Worldall` component depends directly on `Greetings::Bye` component
-* The `World::Helloworld` component depends directly on the `Greetings::Hello`
+* The `World::Helloworld` component depends directly on the `Greetings::Hello` component
-  component
 * Nothing depends directly on the `greetings/0.0.1` target

 ![CMake Components]({{ site.url }}/assets/post_images/2020-06-19/cmake_components_graphic.png)